NordicSemiconductor/nrf-device-lister-js/README.md

 Node.js 8 or newer

-## Known issues

-On Windows, the serial number of CDC ACM composite devices is incorrect.
-This is due to a bug in the node-serialport library.
-The issue has been fixed on the node-serialport master branch ref. https://github.com/node-serialport/node-serialport/issues/1459, but it has not been released yet.
-We will create a new release of nrf-device-lister shortly after the next node-serialport release to fix this issue.

 ## Usage as a command

 Do a `npm install nrf-device-lister` or `yarn add nrf-device-lister`, then run in a console: